privacyint/website-guides/guide-steps/en/guide-frontends.md

 2. **Open Source and transparency**: Choose alternative front-ends that are open source and transparent about their codebase.
 Open-source projects allow users to inspect the code, fostering trust and ensuring that the platform operates with integrity.
 Since the code is available, anyone is free to inspect it for possible attacks (e.g. see [here](4) for an example where a user detected a privacy violation in a YouTube alternative instance, leading the project developer to remove it from the list of suggested instances.)
 3. **Decentralization and user control**: Look for alternatives that follow decentralized models and provide users with greater control over their data.
 Platforms that distribute data across multiple instances or offer features allowing users to manage their information effectively contribute to a more privacy-centric experience.
 Decentralized systems also reduce the risk of single-point failures and large-scale data breaches.

-Nitter and Invidious, alternative front-ends to Twitter and YouTube respectively, are two examples of alternatives that satisfy all the above requirements.
+Nitter and Invidious, alternative front-ends to Twitter and YouTube respectively, are two examples, among many, that satisfy all the above requirements.
+For a more extensive list of alternatives to popular platforms, refer to [this page](14).

 [Nitter](5) is a free and open source alternative Twitter front-end focused on privacy and performance that allows you to search and read tweets without requiring an account and without collecting any data on your activity.
 The Nitter website is also ~15 times lighter than Twitter's, which is particularly relevant if you're on a capped mobile data plan.